practical-software/practical-software.github.io/essays/questions.md

 Lastly, linking the documentation shows initial research was done, and that the question was not asked without proper research first.

+## A Questionable Question:

+Here's an example of a lower-effort question from [Stack Overflow](https://stackoverflow.com/questions/78971181/what-should-i-do-for-this-log-in-problem):

+### what should i do for this log in problem?

+"In my project, there are three user such as student, faculty and admin.
+I have one log in form when i log in as student i want to go student profile page, when i log in as faculty i want to go take attendance page ,when i log in as admin i want to go admin page.
+But I can't go as my with what should I do so that after log in I can go my expected page?

+I tried to create three log in page for 3 types of users? those log in page i linked my expected page.
+But I was not successful .
+Is this right way?"

+___

+Unfortunately, this question is not perfect.

+Some context is shown in the question, but no code or documentation is provided.
+The question is a little too vague and does not directly relate to ```PHP```, where it was tagged.

+Additionally, there are a number of issues with correct grammar and punctuation.
+Although perfect grammar isn't a requirement, using incorrect capitalization and punctuation shows a lack of effort put into the question, and viewers may not take the question as seriously.

+## Wrap Up:

+After reading through many Stack Overflow posts and questions, as well as Rick Moen's guide, I better understand how to communicate effectively with other developers through forums no matter what the platform is.

+Writing clear, concise, and detailed questions will increase the chances of getting a insightful response.
+By following the mentioned principles, I can keep my questions on the right track.